 The All-USA Academic Team seeks to honor outstanding students from a variety of backgrounds and disciplines to hold up as representatives of all outstanding students enrolled in associate degree/certificate programs.
-Because each school is limited to nominating a total of four students per campus (2 intending to transfer and 2 planning to enter the workforce), the work students put into their application will determine how competitive they will be in the national competition.
+Because each school is limited to nominating a total of four students per campus (2 transferring by fall 2019 and 2 entering the workforce prior to fall 2019), the work students put into their application will determine how competitive they will be in the national competition.
 Weaving their story in a coherent fashion is critical in letting nominators and judges know who the student is, what they are doing, and why they feel qualified to receive this recognition.

 All‐USA Academic Team nominees may also be considered for the Coca‐Cola Academic Team, New Century Pathway Scholarship programs, and All‐State Academic Teams where applicable.
 To be considered for these scholarships, students must be nominated by the designated nominator on their college’s campus.

 The online application opens September 15, 2018, for access by both students and nominators.
 Student access will close on at 5:00 pm CT on November 15, 2018.
 Nominators will have until December 1, 2018, at 5:00 pm CT to submit their nominations.
 Student applications and nominations must be submitted online; incomplete applications will not be considered for nomination.

 Eligibility – Students MUST:

 - Be enrolled through December 2018 in a minimum of six (6) semester credit hours [or nine (9) quarter credit hours] of associate degree, college-level coursework at the time of application.

 - Hold a minimum of a 3.50 cumulative grade point average out of a possible 4.0 on all college-level coursework completed in the past five years.